 5 cholesterol myths busted

 Cholesterol has a bad name, and some argue it's been the case ever since the pharmaceutical industry developed statins.
 The easy option for GPs and healthcare professionals became to prescribe statins among people with high LDL cholesterol.
-The reality is that cholesterol isn't the enemy it has been made out to be, you can address your cholesterol levels naturally and through your diet, and what's more, you can avoid nasty side effects of statins.
-Let us explain cholesterol and bust 5 myths you're likely to hear about cholesterol.
+The reality is that cholesterol isn't the enemy it has been made out to be.
+You can address your cholesterol levels naturally and through your diet, and what's more, you can avoid nasty side effects of statins.
+Our expert nutritionists explain cholesterol, and bust 5 myths you're likely to hear about cholesterol.

 What is cholesterol?